Idea

 The Role of Scenarios And Context That Videos Don’t Provide

-Next to interactivity, the biggest advantage of custom eLearning is the ability to create scenarios that closely resemble real-world situations.
+Next to interactivity, the most significant advantage of custom eLearning is the ability to create scenarios that closely resemble real-world situations.
 Videos typically provide a process that is straightforward and task-based.
-It’s simply not comprehensive in helping employees apply that information to their jobs, though.
-And sometimes software processes and procedures don’t make sense without the full context.
+However, it’s simply not comprehensive in helping employees apply that information to their jobs.
+And sometimes, software processes and procedures don’t make sense without the full context.

-Videos may provide a general overview of how to use certain features, but they often lack context and fail to address specific challenges that employees may face.
-Software simulations in custom eLearning can be tailored to address specific job roles within the company, allowing employees to practice using the software in scenarios that are relevant to their daily tasks.
+Videos may provide a general overview of using certain features, but they often lack context and fail to address specific challenges that employees may face.
+Software simulations in custom eLearning can be tailored to address specific job roles within the company, allowing employees to practice using the software in scenarios relevant to their daily tasks.

-This contextual learning helps bridge the gap between theory and practice, ensuring that employees are prepared to apply their knowledge in real-world situations.
+This contextual learning helps bridge the gap between theory and practice, ensuring employees can apply their knowledge in real-world situations.
 Learning doesn’t get any better than that when you learn the software and how to apply the processes to your job.

 Now that’s real learning!